El Paso, TX

 I have recently begun trying the larger plates here, mainly because I heard that some of them had green chile.
 The Chicken Pot Pie is one of the items with green chile, but there are some other non-traditional features about it as well.
 While the traditional pot pie is made with chicken broth, this one has a large number of vegetables inside that make up a large part of the “filler,” and the seasoning tastes very Italian to me.
 It is not spicy as I would expect with most green chile dishes, but it does have a mild chile flavor that definitely lets you know you are eating green chile.
 I like the flavor of it, but I also wish they had a traditional pot pie because most of the restaurants that serve it this way do not use the quality ingredients I find at Greenery (and I would like good choices for both of these two styles).

 If you get a chance to try the Tortilla Soup, it is excellent (it is currently served on Tuesdays as the soup of the day).
-Although I think they go overboard on the chicken at the expense of other ingredients, it is quite fresh and flavorful, and it is superior to many places in which the tortilla soup is supposed to be a signature dish.
+Although I think they go overboard on the chicken, it is quite fresh and flavorful, and it is superior to many places in which the tortilla soup is supposed to be a signature dish.

 It seems that Greenery has been in El Paso for about as long as I have, and as long as Sunland Park Mall has existed (I think this is now far enough back that the El Paso History Radio Program could do an episode on the malls).
 I used to enjoy Greenery because it was somewhat of a novelty in a town that did not have a lot of upscale choices.
 Later it fell off my radar, and recently I have wanted to experiment with items on the menu I have not tried before.
 Most of the time the food is not quite what I expected it to be, but I am often pleasantly surprised.